-This section provides the protocol for how the District will work with such employer's locality to identify sites for emergency housing for essential employees in order to further contain the spread of the communicable disease that is the subject of the declared emergency, to the extent applicable to the needs of the workplace.
+This section provides the protocol for how the District will work with employer's locality to identify sites for emergency housing for essential employees in order to further contain the spread of the communicable disease that is the subject of the declared emergency, to the extent applicable to the needs of the workplace.

-(S8617/A10832 Section 3-g & NYS Labor Law Section 27-c (3)(g)).
+NYS Labor Law Section 27-c (3)(g).